telerik/ajax-docs/controls/grid/client-side-programming/events/oncellselected.md

 >

-This event is fired after a cell is selected.
+This event is fired after a cell is selected in the MasterTable.

+>note To raise **CellSelected** event for cells of **DetailTables** in **Hierarchical RadGrid**, select the cells manually using client-side logic.
+To do that, you can follow the approach from the [Select cells in RadGrid with Hierarchy](https://www.telerik.com/support/code-library/select-cells-in-radgrid-with-hierarchy) Code Library article)

 |  **Fired by**  | RadGrid |